 Experiment

 A commercially acquired pellet containing 12.9 ± 0.1 mg of DUO2 was irradiated over the course of three months with two shutdown periods in the HFIR.
 The final burnup was 4.43 ± 0.31 GWd/tHM (Swinney 2015) and was determined by measuring the 137Cs activity.
-The irradiation produced an ICP-MS measured 0.237 ± 0.008 mg of Pu.
-After the short-lived radioisotopes had opportunity to decay, the irradiated pellet was shipped to Texas A&M University.
+The irradiation produced 0.237 ± 0.008 mg of Pu as measured by ICP-MS. After the short-lived radioisotopes had opportunity to decay, the irradiated pellet was shipped to Texas A&M University.

 The kerosene and TBP (>99%) used for these experiments were acquired from Alfa Aesar (Haverhill, Massachusetts, USA), NaNO2 was acquired from Aldrich Chemistry (St. Louis, Missouri, USA), 69% nitric acid was acquired from Mallinckrodt Chemicals (St. Louis, Missouri, USA), and iron sulfamate (40.26%) was acquired from Strem Chemicals (Newburyport, Massachusetts, USA).